-Data from the new 2020 VAESE Alumni Relations Benchmarking study offers comparative email metrics for opens, clicks and unsubscribes.
+Data from the VAESE Alumni Relations Benchmarking study offers comparative email metrics for opens, clicks, and unsubscribes.
 The data reveals that most institutions could see an immediate impact on alumni engagement if they were to improve their email communication strategy.
-About a 3 minute read.

 Is there a better way to attract AND engage your alumni, than with email?
 Nope!

-Yet according to the new 2020 VAESE Alumni Relations Benchmarking study, institutions of higher education send far fewer emails than all other relationship-based organizations.
-Many alumni organizations invest little to nothing in their email strategy, and unfortunately they’re missing out on countless engagement opportunities.
+Yet according to the most recent VAESE Alumni Relations Benchmarking study, institutions of higher education send far fewer emails than all other relationship-based organizations.
+Many alumni organizations invest little to nothing in their email strategy, and unfortunately, they’re missing out on countless engagement opportunities.

 We’ll talk about the importance of sending relevant emails in a minute, but let’s first focus on cadence, or how many emails you send in any given month to your alumni.

-According to this study by Marketing General, the typical relationship-based organization sends four emails per week to their constituents.
+According to this study by Marketing General, the typical relationship-based organization sends four emails per week to its constituents.
 That equates to an average of roughly 16 emails per month.
 Some organizations send multiple emails every single day.
-Other’s send two or three per week.
+Others send two or three per week.
 But on average, it’s 16 per month.

 The issue of sending more emails is often tied directly to budgets.
 Smaller alumni organizations with fewer staff send on average 3.6 emails per month.
 Larger institutions, like those from the NCAA Power 5 conferences, send 14.3 emails per month on average.

 Yes, larger institutions with larger budgets send more frequent emails, and they enjoy great rewards as a result.
-But as we dig into the data and control for the size of their alumni database, we find that comparable private institutions send nearly half as many emails than similar sized public institutions.
+But as we dig into the data and control for the size of their alumni database, we find that comparable private institutions send nearly half as many emails as similar-sized public institutions.

 When looking at email metrics for all industries, according to Mailchimp email marketing benchmarks by industry, alumni organizations are faring well comparatively.
 With only one exception.